How to Find the Right CNA Training near Winchester Indiana

 The Function of a CNA in Winchester IN

 Certified Nursing Assistants are responsible for many jobs in the Winchester IN hospitals, clinics and other healthcare facilities where they are employed.
 Per their title, CNAs are not licensed by the state but rather are certified.
 Given that they are not licensed, they function under the guidance and oversight of either a licensed LPN or RN.
 And as nursing assistants, their prime job role is to help the licensed nurses that they work under.
 Their responsibilities are many and diverse, and in a hospital setting might include:

-- Administering basic care to patients
+- Providing basic care to patients

-- Reading patient’s vital signs
+- Taking patient’s vital signs